-The Bank's business is materially affected by Iceland's economy which remains vulnerable to a range of domestic and international economic and political factors
+The Bank's business is materially affected by the strength of Iceland's economy which remains vulnerable to a range of domestic and international economic and political factors

 The Bank currently conducts substantially all of its business in Iceland.
-Accordingly, its performance is influenced by the level and cyclical nature of business activity in Iceland, which in turn has been and will continue to be affected by both domestic and international economic and political factors.
+Accordingly, its performance is influenced by the level and cyclical nature of business activity in Iceland, and the overall strength of Iceland's economy, which in turn has been and will continue to be affected by both domestic and international economic and political factors.

 Following the collapse of the Icelandic banking system in October 2008 resulting in the winding up proceedings of Glitnir Bank hf.
 (Glitnir), Landsbanki Islands hf. (later renamed LBI hf.)
 (Landsbanki) and Kaupthing Bank hf.
-(Kaupthing) and a severe recession beginning in the fourth quarter of 2008, Iceland's economy has shown some signs of recovery since 2011, with gross domestic product (GDP) growth of 1.2 per cent. in 2012, 4.4 per cent. in 2013, 1.9 per cent. in 2014, 4.2 per cent. in 2015 and 7.2 per cent. in 2016 (source: Statistics Iceland).
-However, no assurance can be given that this recovery will be sustained, particularly in view of the difficulties in resolving the problems arising out of the 2008 financial crisis.
+(Kaupthing) and a severe recession beginning in the fourth quarter of 2008, Iceland's economy has demonstrated a significant recovery since 2011, with gross domestic product (GDP) growth of 1.2 per cent. in 2012, 4.4 per cent. in 2013, 1.9 per cent. in 2014, 4.3 per cent. in 2015, 7.5 per cent. in 2016 and 3.6 per cent. in 2017 (source: Statistics Iceland).
+However, no assurance can be given that the present health of Iceland's economy will be sustained, particularly in view of the difficulties in resolving the problems arising out of the 2008 financial crisis.

-The domestic factors that could affect Iceland's recent economic recovery include:
+The domestic factors that could affect the strength of Iceland's economy include: